 Dining out (when van cooking isn't practical)

-The Vansmith Customer Experience: Many of our customers find that van life costs roughly the same as their previous lifestyle, but provides much more flexibility and adventure for the same budget.
+The Vansmith Client Experience: Many of our clients find that van life costs about the same as their previous way of living.
+But, it offers much more freedom and fun for the same budget.

 Income Generation Requires Planning